Skip to main content

 May through October is nesting season on America’s Favorite Island®

 Humans are not the only ones who love the 12 miles of the wide-open, pristine beaches of Hilton Head Island.
 This beautiful, sensitive coastal environment also plays an important role in the conservation of endangered sea turtles.
 Every year, between May and October, we welcome loggerhead turtles to our beaches where they build hundreds of nests and lay eggs.
-During the nesting season in 2022, sea turtles made 423 nests here.
+During the nesting season in 2024, sea turtles laid 204 nests here.
 In true Lowcountry fashion, our community works together to help these visitors nest in safety and make sure the hatchlings can safely make the trek from our warm beaches to their new ocean home.

 Keeping turtles safe is a proud tradition on our island and you can join in on your next visit to Hilton Head Island during nesting season.
 Sea turtle hatchlings use the light of the moon to get to the ocean, so artificial lighting visible from the beaches can be confusing and make it impossible to get to their sea home.